mwpastore/sinja/README.md

 ## Usage

-You'll need a database schema and models (using the database and ORM of your choice) and [serializers][3] to get started.
+You'll need a database schema and models (using the engine and ORM of your choice) and [serializers][3] to get started.
 Create a new Sinatra application (classic or modular) to hold all your JSON:API endpoints and (if modular) register this extension.
 Instead of defining routes with `get`, `post`, etc. as